chandlerjwang/sample-alexa-skill/README.md

 ## Future Releases & Optimization

+- Account Linking: link to user's movie accounts such as Netflix or Disney+ in order to actually "play" a movie after user accepts the skill's recommendations
-- Testing: Add automated testing for Voice (unit, integration and UATs)
+- Testing: Add more annotation set for NLU evaluation, leverage Utterance Profiler and create automated testings (unit, integration and UATs)
+- Utterances: add more utterances and variations with different slots to intents
+- Intents: optimize intents by adding more accurate utterances
+- Voice: Add more intents to handle additional voice interactions
 - Data: Integrate with real movie dataset
 - Machine Learning: Refine personalization for movie recommendation based on persisted user preferences
-- Voice: Add more intents to handle additional voice interactions

 ## ASK Improvement Suggestions